Cretezy/dSock/README.md

 The returned body will contain the following keys:

+- `claim`: The claim data
     - `id`: The claim ID
     - `expiration`: The expiration in seconds from epoch
+    - `user`: The user for the claim
+    - `session` (if session is provided): The user session for the claim

 A claim is single-use, so once a client connects, it will instantly expire.